peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 - MUST NOT contain personal information about the User who owns the Digital Credential to which the Status Assertion refers.
-- MUST NOT contain any information regarding the Verifier to whom it may be presented, such as the Verifier identifier as the intended audience.
+- MUST NOT contain any information regarding the Verifier to whom it may be presented, such as disclose the Verifier identifier to specify the intended audience.

 # Proof of Possession of a Credential